stephank/orona/README.md

  * [CoffeeScript], the language Orona is written in.
 Tested with 0.9.4.
  * [node.js], a server-side JavaScript framework.
 Tested with 0.2.0.
  * [Connect], a node.js middleware framework.
 Tested with 0.2.4.
+ * [Villain], a framework for real-time browser games.
+Tested with version 0.1.1

 A fast way to get going is to install node.js, then install [npm], and use npm to install the rest:

     npm install coffee-script
     npm install connect
+    npm install villain

 To run Orona, clone it, build it, then run it: